-Our campaign is supported by a wide range of organisations working for older people, read their quotes below.
+Our campaign is supported by a wide range of organisations working for older people, as well as retailers from across the country.

 If your organisation would like to join us just get in touch with our Communications team.

 At the national level, Debenhams have said they are happy for their branches to support the campaign while Morrison’s have pledged to maintain the number of seats they have in their stores.
 Hotter has also backed the campaign.

 Hotter Shoes Omni Channel Director Victoria Betts said: “Hotter is proud to be Standing Up 4 Sitting Down.
 We know that accessible stores help ensure shopping is a great experience for all and makes business sense too.
 Anchor’s campaign fits beautifully with what we’re all about… style and comfort!”

 Support is also coming from the Thirsk branch of Tesco while Palmers Department store in Great Yarmouth, Norfolk, plan to increase the number of seats available for older and disabled people from six to 15 over the next two years.